As-Sawahira ash-Sharqiya

 as-Sawahira ash Sharqiya (السواحرة الشرقية) or Al-Sawahreh al-Sharqiyeh is a Palestinian town in the Jerusalem Governorate, located 6 kilometers south-east of East Jerusalem in the West Bank.
-According to the Palestinian Central Bureau of Statistics (PCBS), as-Sawahira ash Sharqiya had a population of approximately 5,210 inhabitants in mid-year 2006. as-Sawahira ash Sharqiya shares the facilities, particularly schools and health amenities of the villages of Jabal Mukaber and ash-Sheikh Sa'd.
+According to the Palestinian Central Bureau of Statistics (PCBS), as-Sawahira ash Sharqiya had a population of 6,204 inhabitants in 2017. as-Sawahira ash Sharqiya shares the facilities, particularly schools and health amenities of the villages of Jabal Mukaber and ash-Sheikh Sa'd.
 The healthcare facilities for as-Sawahira ash Sharqiya are designated as Ministry of Health level 2.

 History

 In 1961, under Jordanian rule, the population was 279.

 1967–today

 Since the Six-Day War in 1967, As-Sawahira ash-Sharqiya has been under Israeli occupation.